 In the listening portion, TOEFL will have you listen to and take notes on lectures from a university class, or snippets of on-campus conversation.
 You'll then use your notes to answer multiple choice questions.
 For IELTS, you'll listen to recordings and answer questions as you go, over a number of different, now-familiar question types.

 First off, determine which test(s) the institutions you're interested in will accept.
 If you're not constrained, consider which test fits you best: IELTS or TOEFL.

 TOEFL is longer, but conducted entirely with a computer, so if you're nervous about your handwriting — or your English when talking with a native speaker — it may be a good fit for you.
 IELTS is a shorter, perhaps more intense test, with a broader variety of questions and tasks, including speaking directly with an examiner.

 TOEFL tends to cost anywhere from $200 to $325 CAD, while IELTS can be a bit more expensive, at $260 to $390 CAD.
 If you're on a strict budget, this may be a factor.

 Ultimately, which test is right for you comes down to your preferences.
 Each test is accepted by thousands of institutions worldwide, and have test dates throughout the year.
-If the institutions you're interested in will accept either, then you're free to choose.
+The IELTS and TOEFL tests are common for Canada, and if the institutions you're interested in will accept either, then you're free to choose.
 Once you've decided, it's time to study — but that's a story for another time!